IBM/dbb/Templates/zOSNativeGitlabCIPipeline/README.md

 # z/OS-native GitLab DevOps pipeline template
 This template provides a [.gitlab-ci.yml](.gitlab-ci.yml) pipeline definition file to setup a GitLab CI/CD pipeline using the z/OS-native GitLab Runner for applications managed in an GitLab Git repository.
-The z/OS-native GitLab Runner is now officially available, more information can be found[here](https://about.gitlab.com/blog/gitlab-ultimate-for-ibm-z-modern-devsecops-for-mainframes/).
+The z/OS-native GitLab Runner is now officially available, more information can be found [here](https://about.gitlab.com/blog/gitlab-ultimate-for-ibm-z-modern-devsecops-for-mainframes/).

 ## Overview and capabilities
 This pipeline template is implementing the [Git-based process and branching model for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/branching/git-branching-model-for-mainframe-dev/) within an GitLab CI/CD context.